hantsy/spring-reactive-sample/README.md

 }
 ```

-Create a `@configuration` class, add an `@EnableWebFlux` annotation to activiate webflux in this application.
+Create a `@Configuration` class, add an `@EnableWebFlux` annotation to activiate webflux support in this application.

 ```java
 @Configuration